mrcloudchase/ai-content-creator/README.md

 ## Overview

-This application processes document files (.docx, .md, .txt) and leverages OpenAI's models to generate customer intent statements in the format: "As a [user type], I want to [action] because [reason]".
+This application provides a complete AI content creation workflow.
+It processes document files (.docx, .md, .txt), extracts text, and uses OpenAI's models to:

+1. Generate customer intent statements in the format: "As a [user type], I want to [action] because [reason]"
+2. Recommend appropriate content types based on the Diátaxis framework (Tutorials, How-To Guides, Explanations, Reference)
+3. Generate complete, structured content for each selected content type

 The application handles file upload, text extraction, token validation, and AI content generation in a seamless workflow.

 ---